 - Let’s search for AES references after importing the decompiled src code to Eclipse IDE.

-- Based on above images which shows multiple references, we can confirm that this sample uses the algo “AES/ECB/PKCS5Padding” and key may be generated using “PBKDF2WithHmacSHA1” .
-So it confirmed that it doesn’t uses any custom decryption algorithm.
+- Based on the above images which shows multiple references, we can confirm that this sample uses the algo “AES/ECB/PKCS5Padding” and key may be generated using “PBKDF2WithHmacSHA1” .
+So it confirmed that it doesn’t use any custom decryption algorithm.

 - We can add our code to write the data to file after doFinal call and execute the sample in IDE to get the dumped class file Then we can decompile the class file using BCV and continue analysis.
 But it can be multiple layer obfuscation which can make our analysis harder and slower.

-This above static analysis method to find the encryption routine and interesting point for breakpoint (doFinal) while debugging is very useful in Java Malware analysis.
-Using this approach you will not miss any code path but this require more time and effort.
-So in upcoming part 0x2 , we will unpack this malware using Java agent which will speed up our analysis.
-Hope you enjoyed the post, please share your suggestions/feedbacks or contact me on Twitter, Happy Reversing 🙂.
+This above static analysis method to find the encryption routine and interesting breakpoint (doFinal) while debugging is very useful in Java Malware analysis.
+Using this approach you will not miss any code path but this requires more time and effort.
+So in the upcoming part 0x2 , we will unpack this malware using Java agent which will speed up our analysis.